 In order for the Council to consider whether to designate the Neighbourhood Area and the Neighbourhood Forum, it is required to publish the applications for local people to comment on these.
 The consultation period for both applications runs between Monday 17 August 2020 to Friday 9 October 2020 (5pm).
 This will be an 8 week consultation period to enable sufficient time for comments to be received.
 The additional period for comments (an additional two weeks to the minimum 6 week requirement) takes into account the summer holiday period and the continued restrictions imposed as a result of the Coronavirus pandemic.

 To view and respond to the proposal, you can register on our online consultation portal and complete the questionnaire/s:

 Alternatively you will be able to view the application here when the consultation starts and submit comments via email to firstname.lastname@example.org or by post to Planning Policy, The Old Town Hall, The Parade, Epsom KT18 5BY.
 Please provide your name, contact details and please clearly state reasons (providing evidence where appropriate) for your support or objection for either or both of the applications.

 We encourage you to view the information electronically using the links provided .
 Hard copies of the document will only be available on request via the contact details above (this is due to restrictions imposed by the Coronavirus pandemic).

 Application for Stoneleigh and Auriol Neighbourhood Forum

-An application was received by the Council for the designation of Stoneleigh and Auriol Neighbourhood Forum in January 2020.
-This was followed by a consultation period held between 24 February 2020 – Monday 6 April 2020.
+An application for the designation of Stoneleigh and Auriol Neighbourhood Forum (received in January 2020) was consulted on between 24 February 2020 – Monday 6 April 2020.
 The Council determined the application under emergency powers on 22 May 2020, the decision notice can be found here: Decision Notice